DieterReinert/Lets-Go-Digimon/README.md

 - Copy whatever is in config/formats.ts into config/formats.ts wherever you want that section of formats.
 (Make sure you copy it under the last tier of a section.)
 - The steps for generating the CSS are listed below

-# Digimon-Showdown: Dimensional Rift (DSDR) - CSS
+# Let's Go Digimon (LGD) - CSS
-Generates a basic CSS template for DSDR.
+Generates a basic CSS template for LGD.

 # (DSDR-CSS) Usage
 (NOTE: Node.js is required)
-- Open `Command Prompt` in the `Digimon-Showdown-Dimensional-Rift` directory.
+- Open `Command Prompt` in the `Lets-Go-Digimon` directory.
 - Type `npm run build` to build your digimon-showdown css.
 - Enjoy Digimon-Showdown on your server.